SerenityCodes/ZapLang/src/ir/README.md

 ## Opcode Instructions

 ### Arithmetic
 Perform arithmetic operations on numeric types.
-If precision differs, highest precision is the resulting type (u32 + u16 = u32).
+If precision differs during addition, highest precision is the resulting type (u32 + u16 = u32).
 The order of operations always goes from left to right.
 For example, %1 = div %0, %0 is %1 = %0 / %0.

 #### Add
 ```text